tanzquotient/etds-website/README.md

 ## Copyright

-Copyright © 2025 Remy Kabel, Thore Göbel, Burkhard Ringlein, ETDS community.
+Copyright Remy Kabel, Daniel Reus, Thore Göbel, Burkhard Ringlein, and the ETDS community.
 All rights reserved.

 If you want to use this website as template (esp. if you want to host an ETDS :) ), please contact us.